 In the opinion of K&L Gates LLP, Bond Counsel, assuming compliance with certain covenants of the County, interest on the Bonds is excludable from gross income for federal income tax purposes under existing law.
 Interest on the Bonds is not an item of tax preference for purposes of either individual or corporate alternative minimum tax.
+Interest on the Bonds may be indirectly subject to corporate alternative minimum tax and certain other taxes imposed on certain corporations.
 See "Legal and Tax Information-Tax Matters" herein for a discussion of the opinion of Bond Counsel.